Pilbara: History

-Radiocarbon dating estimates in evidence show that rock art and standing stones at Murujuga in the Dampier Archipelago, Australia's earliest known stone structures, believably dating from 6046 to 5338 BC, are of contextualization by thousands of years of unique cultural traditions and folklore.
-These sites have lived up as part of survival in present times.

 The first European to explore the area was Francis Thomas Gregory in 1861.
 Within two years, European settlers had begun arriving.
 The region was regarded as part of the North West at first – a larger area that included the modern Kimberley and Gascoyne regions.

 Settlements along the coast at Tien Tsin Harbour (later Cossack), Roebourne and Condon (officially Shellborough; later abandoned) were established over ensuing decades, mainly as centres of the rangeland livestock (grazing/pastoral) industry or pearling ports.
 However, as natural mother of pearl beds around Cossack were fished out, the pearling fleet began to move northward, and by 1883 it was based at Broome, in the Kimberley region.
 From c.
 1900, pastoralism went into decline with the growth of other, more productive agricultural areas of the state.

 Mining in the region started on 1 October 1888, when the Pilbara Goldfield was officially declared – named after a local creek, the goldfield would later give its name to the region as a whole.
 It was later divided into the Nullagine Goldfield and Marble Bar Goldfield.
 However, gold mining began to decline in the Pilbara in the mid-1890s, after alluvial ore had been exhausted.
 In 1937, mining of asbestos commenced at Wittenoom Gorge.
 While the presence of abundant iron ore had been known for about a century, it was not until the 1960s and the discovery of high-grade ore in the Hamersley Ranges that the area became pivotal to the state's economy, and towns built to accommodate mining and allied services boomed.

 In the 1950s, three British nuclear weapons tests were carried out in the Montebello Islands, 130 km (81 mi) off the Pilbara coast.